Vampire Zombies... from Space!

 Vampire Zombies... from Space! is a 2024 Canadian independent comedy film that was written by Jakob Skrzypa, Alex Forman, and Mike Stasko, the latter of whom directed the film.
+Based on the original concept and story by Jakob Skrzypa and Alex Forman.

 The film is a parody of 1950s horror and sci-fi B-movies which blends satire, crude humour, and slapstick with practical effects, miniatures and classic horror tropes.
 The film centres around an ensemble cast of comedically cliché characters trying to defend a small American town from Dracula, and his army of vampire zombies.

 The film features appearances by cult and horror icons including Judith O'Dea, Barbara from George A. Romero's Night of the Living Dead, Troma's Lloyd Kaufman (The Toxic Avenger), Simon Reynolds (SAW IV) and David Liebe Hart the eccentric puppeteer of Tim & Eric fame.

+Plot

+From the depths of space, Dracula has devised his most dastardly plan yet; turning the residents of the small town of Marlow into his personal army of vampire zombies!
+A motley crew consisting of a grizzled detective, a skeptical rookie cop, a chain-smoking greaser, and a determined young woman band together to save the world from (see title).